ericjang/aibook/sources/chapter19.md

 The trouble is, in the modern stressful age we live in, therapy is in high demand and most people cannot afford it.
 The average person does not see a therapist because it is prohibitively costly - on the order of $100/$300 per session!

-However, therapy is an emotionally taxing job - many therapists struggle with leaving the emotional burden of their practice at work, and often have their own therapists
+However, therapy is an emotionally taxing job - many therapists struggle with leaving the emotional burden of their practice at work, and often have their own therapists to regulate their own mental health.

 What would it take to build a ML model that can listen to your problems, help you understand why you feel the way you feel, and help problem solve strategies to become more happy and productive?